angiebrr/ntsg-configuring-ad-in-ansible/README.md

 This, as usual, contains the host information of the machines that will run this playbook (i.e. the inventory).
 There is a template file, `hosts.example`, that you can use if you wish.

-## Provision the machine(s) in hosts

-Before running this playbook, you have to provision the machines in your hosts file in Active Directory in Windows, as I haven't found a way to automate this.
-All you need to do is add a computer under the AD domain and make it the same name as the hostname of the linux machine.

 ## Running the playbook

 A typical run of the playbook will look something like this: